Dyslipidemia: Classification

 Dyslipidemias can also be classified based on the underlying cause, whether it is primary, secondary, or a combination of both.
 Primary dyslipidemias are caused by genetic disorders that can cause abnormal lipid levels without any other obvious risk factors.
 Those with primary dyslipidemias are at higher risk of getting complications of dyslipidemias, such as atherosclerotic cardiovascular disease, at a younger age.
 Some common genetic disorders associated with primary dyslipidemias are homozygous or heterozygous hypercholesterolemia, familial hypertriglyceridemia, combined hyperlipidemia, and HDL-C metabolism disorders.
 In familial hypercholesterolemia, a mutation in the LDLR, PCSK9, or APOB is usually the reason for this and these mutations result in high LDL cholesterol.
 In combined hyperlipidemia, there is an overproduction of apoB-100 in the liver.
 This causes high amounts of LDL and VLDL molecules to form.
 A unique sign of primary dyslipidemias is that patients will often present with acute pancreatitis or xanthomas on the skin, eyelids or around the cornea.
 In contrast to primary dyslipidemias, secondary dyslipidemias are based on modifiable environmental or lifestyle factors.
 Some diseases that are associated with a higher risk of dyslipidemia are uncontrolled diabetes mellitus, cholestatic liver disease, chronic kidney disease, hypothyroidism, and polycystic ovarian syndrome.
-What people eat can also have an influence, with excessive alcohol use, too much carbohydrates, and diets high in saturated fats having a higher risk.
+What people eat can also have an influence, excessive alcohol use, and diets high in saturated fats and carbohydrates having a higher risk.
 Some medications that may contribute to dyslipidemia are thiazide diuretics, beta blockers, oral contraceptives, atypical antipsychotics (clozapine, olanzapine), corticosteroids, tacrolimus, and cyclosporine.
 Other non-hereditary factors that increase the risk of dyslipidemias are smoking, pregnancy, and obesity.

 The Fredrickson Classification seen below classifies dyslipidemias into categories: